MiscCodes/Dresden_Dataset/README.md

 # Dresden_Dataset

-This reposiorty provide the JPEG images of Dresden dataset.
+This repository provide the JPEG images of Dresden dataset.
 I dont own the rights of Dresden dataset.
 Please cite the appropriate [[1]](#1).

 ## References